BARRETTMEAG/Lucidum/4. Final_Project/SM_tree_data/README.md

-SM tree data contains the final supermatrix fasta and the taxa list.
+SM tree data contains the final supermatrix fasta file and the final taxa list.